galiacheng/weblogic-aks-hci/README.md

     ingress-nginx-controller   LoadBalancer   10.99.145.107   192.168.0.152   80:30580/TCP,443:32406/TCP   73s   app.kubernetes.io/component=controller,app.kubernetes.io/instance=ingress-nginx,app.kubernetes.io/name=ingress-nginx
     ```

-    Please note down the extenal IP of the ingress controller, we will use it in the later steps.
+    Please note down the extenal IP of the ingress controller, we will use it in the step 4.
 Here is `192.168.0.152`

 2. Create ingress for the WebLogic Server workload